radlee/CapeTownGreen/instructions/first_function.md

 ## Capture key codes

 To capture keystrokes we need to add an event handler (function) to the body of the html document's `onkeydown` event.
+There's already an event handler for `onkeydown` in the `app.js` file, but it's not doing anything yet.
+This event handler will be called whenever a key is pressed.

 The nice people of codeX have created some functions for you in the `support.js` file to make your live easier.
 It has already been included for you.
 One of them is `displayMessage` which you can use to display a message on the web page.